 You feel a draft as you look at this painting.
 You get close to the wall to look behind the painting.
 You see a hinge on the frame but the painting won’t move.

-This is Ermosarch, whom Master Arasemis said was among the most wise and accomplished Candlestone teachers of all three arcanae: aerina, chemina, and machina.
+Master Arasemis said Ermosarch was among the most wise and accomplished Candlestone teachers of all three arcanae: aerina, chemina, and machina.
 He left his home in Rugenhav to join the 10th generation of Candlestone at the age of fifteen, and later became a prolific writer and compiler of instruction books and other materials.

 © 1998-2023 Christopher C. Fuchs.
 All Rights Reserved.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s owner is strictly prohibited.